abhinav25bhi10015-hash/abhinav25bhi10015-hash/README.md

-Hi there
-My name is Abhinav
-i'm in my first year, pursuing B.Tech CSE in Health Informatics i'm in my first year
-I hope to learn more about the machines that I use on a daily basis, potentially contributing to the cause.
+# Hi there, I'm Abhinav

+###  Academic Profile
+* **Year:** First Year B.Tech
+* **Branch:** Computer Science Engineering (Health Informatics)
+* **Institution:** VIT Bhopal University

+###  My Learning Goals
+I am passionate about understanding the inner workings of the machines and digital systems I use daily.
+My goal is to bridge the gap between healthcare and technology, eventually contributing to impactful open-source projects
 <!--
 **abhinav25bhi10015-hash/abhinav25bhi10015-hash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.